 - Write a Powerful Property Description: Combine a catchy headline with an engaging opening statement.
 Use popular adjectives like captivating, luxurious, impeccable, stainless, etc. Also, talk about special features of your house like the type of flooring, energy-efficient devices like solar panels, etc.

-- List on MLS: Homes listed on the Multiple Listing Service (MLS) sell faster and for 17% more.
-List your home on the MLS with a Georgia Flat Fee MLS listing service like Houzeo.
+- List on MLS: Homes listed on the Multiple Listing Service (MLS) sell faster and for 13% more.
+List on MLS in Georgia with a Flat Fee MLS listing service like Houzeo.
 Houzeo will get you on the MLS for a small flat fee starting from $349.
 Your listing will be syndicated to 100+ real estate websites, giving your house the maximum exposure.

-- List on For Sale By Owner Websites: FSBO listing sites like Zillow, and Craigslist have millions of visitors per month.
+- List on For Sale By Owner Websites: FSBO listing sites like Zillow, and Craigslist have millions of monthly visitors.
 Several Georgia For Sale By Owner websites will allow you to list your home for free.
 But, you will be at the risk of attracting unqualified buyers.
-We recommend you research an FSBO site thoroughly before listing your home For Sale By Owner.
+We recommend thoroughly researching an FSBO site before listing your home For Sale By Owner.

 - Put a “For Sale” Yard Sign: You can attract unrepresented buyers with a yard sign.
 Get a “FOR SALE” yard sign, preferably with your phone number.
 Houzeo custom yard sign is only $49, and you get it for FREE with a selfie!

-» Creative Ways to Market a House: Here’re 18 unique ways to market your house.
+» Creative Ways to Market a House: Here are 18 unique ways to market your house.

 Step 4: Manage Showings